 - 6.3 National and local policy contained within the SPP and LDP plus its supplementary guidance support 'sustainable development' and encourage new development in locations where there is existing infrastructure, services and amenities to support thereby making best use of resources.
 This application site is ideally located on the periphery of Prestwick and Monkton to provide executive housing that is close to businesses and existing transport networks.
 It can be assimilated discreetly into the landscape due to its unique location within a historic landscape and existing features such as the substantial tree belt and substantial ashlar wall.
-The proposal seeks to use as much of the existing wall and boundary trees as possible to integrate the new development into its surroundings. - off development in terms of the settlement strategy as it can be shown from below plan extract.
+The proposal seeks to use as much of the existing wall and boundary trees as possible to integrate the new development into its surroundings. - 6.4 The proposed development can be considered as infilling and rounding off development in terms of the settlement strategy as it can be shown from below plan extract.
 Its location on the northern perimeter of the safeguarding zone for Highfields (part of the National Areospace & Space Zone) is ideally located to provide high quality, low density housing for the high value jobs and employment opportunities that will be created by the expansion of Prestwick Airport.
 Furthermore, there is no opportunity for wider coalescence as the site is well defined and restricted to the A77 to the north.
 The site is therefore well contained and identified within existing built form in terms of the established settlement pattern.